JamesLoyd/jamesloyd/README.md

 ### Hi there 👋

+ ⚡ Fun fact: I have a degree in Mathematics where I concentrated in Abstract Algebras.

 <!--
 **JamesLoyd/jamesloyd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.